convexset/meteor-hierarchical-user-properties/README.md

  - and so on...
  - if "property" is assigned to that "entity" on a descendant of that node, the "upstream proximity" of common descendants of our original node and the aforementioned descendant is the smaller of the two "candidate values"

+Note that the usual "top of the pyramid owns everything" functionality can be achieved via the usual types of node children/recursive tree traversal stuff.
+Here: `node.getRoot()`, `node.getChildren()` and `node.getAllDescendants()`.

 ## Table of Contents